 What is ERP and How Does it Work?

-is a system with the primary purpose of increasing organisational efficiency through one centralised software hub.
+ERP, or Enterprise Resource Planning, is a system with the main purpose of increasing organisational efficiency through one centralised software hub.

-Enterprise Resource Planning (ERP) is a truly effective business software that can integrate the core business functions into one system, thereby streamlining all processes and information.
+ERP is a truly effective business software that is able to integrate the core business functions into one system, thereby streamlining all processes and information.

 How Does an ERP System Work?

-Essentially, ERP uses a central database for all business processes such as accounting, human resources, sales and marketing.
+Essentially, ERP uses a central database for all business processes.
 This not only enhances existing business operations but also reduces the need for manual input and oversight, reducing system errors.
-It means that employees in all different divisions can rely on the same, updated and accurate information.
+It means that employees in all different divisions are able to rely on the same, updated, and accurate information.

 All ERP software is different, depending on the business size, industry, and specific requirements.
 So, while not all features will come with every software package, these are the features you’re most likely to encounter.

-A key feature in all ERP software is the ability to integrate with external systems for a more harmonious operation.
-Through a single database application, the ERP software will collect, store and analyse data from all departments, and conduct the majority of data-driven tasks.
+A key feature in all ERP software is the ability to integrate with outer systems for a more harmonious operation.
+Through a single database, the ERP software will collect, store and analyse data from all departments, and conduct the majority of data-driven tasks.
 As mentioned, this serves to minimise discrepancies and increase efficiency on an organisational scale.

-Elements such as bills of material and routings will form part of the ERP features for any engineering organisation.
+Elements such as Bills of Material (BOM) and routings will form part of the ERP features for any engineering organisation.
 This ensures quality products are ordered and delivered on time to meet set targets.

-Another prevalent ERP feature is automation which allows the system to automate several time-consuming tasks such as entry, payroll, invoicing and reporting.
+Another prevalent ERP feature is automation which allows the system to automate a number of time-consuming tasks such as entry, payroll, invoicing and reporting.
 This not only reduces human error but also frees up employees to perform other productivity-enhancing tasks.

-This is a hugely impactful component of ERP, whereby the system analyses the existing business data to isolate trends and patterns.
+This is a hugely impactful component of ERP whereby the system actually analyses the existing business data to isolate trends and patterns.
 This indicates the effectiveness of tasks while providing useful forecasting.
 The data analysed will include production statistics, sales’ and client data, among other forms.

 Whatever the industry, inventory management is key to business functions – whether they make the inventory, buy it or sell it.
-ERP software can track management at any time, as well as assisting in the logistics related to moving it when needed.
+ERP software is able to track management at any time, as well as assisting in the logistics related to moving it when needed.

 One of the most dominant features of ERP software is accounting, with the software including components such as: